 written by Hannah

-Hannah has learned the hard way to be careful what you wish for— sometimes happily ever after lands you with a husband and puppy… in the Midwest.
-Despite leaving Florida to move to Wisconsin, Hannah maintains her bossy big sister role with regular phone calls to keep up with all the little sister shenanigans.
-Notoriously chatty with her patients as well, Hannah stays busy as a physical therapist, but loves spending weekends exploring newfound hikes.
+Hannah traded the warm beaches of southwest FL for the outdoor adventure locale that is Bend, OR.
+Despite the distance, Hannah maintains her bossy big sister role with regular phone calls to keep up with all the little sister shenanigans.
+Notoriously chatty with her patients as well, Hannah stays busy as a physical therapist, but loves making time to explore newfound hikes.
+These days she has some extra pack weight; however, Xavier is notorious for being unimpressed by sweeping vistas.